vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab0-setup-eks-cluster/Readme.md

 ---
-title: "Update IAM settings for your Workspace"
+"Update IAM settings for your Workspace"
 ---

 {{% notice info %}}